 - Product tags

 Custom fields are in Available Data › Custom Fields.
-For example, data added to Yoast SEO would appear here.
+The custom fields are data added by custom code or third-party plugins.
+For example, fields added by Yoast SEO would appear here.

-Other, less used product data is in Available Data › Other.
-This is an incomplete list, with the more important export fields:
+Other, less-used product data is in Available Data › Other.
+This is an incomplete list with only the more important export fields:

-- Slug: The database friendy name of the product, used in the product URL.
+- Slug: The database-friendly name of the WooCommerce product, used in the product URL.

 - Downloadable: Whether the product is downloadable or not.

-- Downloadable Files: Contains the files for that product if the product is downloadable.
+- Downloadable Files: This contains the files for that product if the product is downloadable.

 - Sale Price Dates From: When the sale date starts.